duckduckgo/privacy-dashboard/CONTRIBUTING.md

 ### Unit Tests

-Test files can be found co-located with the corresponding code under test, using a `tests/` directory and `.test.js` filename suffix.
-These run in Jest currently.
-The bulk of the testing is done via Integration testing.
+Test files can be found co-located with the corresponding code using `.test.js` filename suffix.
+These run node's native test runner.

 ### Integration Tests